spadgett16/Strateratech_aegir/README.md

 # Strateratech_aegir
-# Makefiles and that make up www.strateratech.com
+# Makefiles and custom modules and themes that make up www.strateratech.com